ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   determine the scope of the request, such as requesting full-tunnel IP packet forwarding, or a specific proxied flow, see {{scope}}.

-The client also includes the "Capsule-Protocol" header with a value of "?1" to negotiate support for sending and receiving HTTP capsules ({{HTTP-DGRAM}}).
+The client SHOULD also include the "Capsule-Protocol" header with a value of "?1" to negotiate support for sending and receiving HTTP capsules ({{HTTP-DGRAM}}).

 Any 2xx (Successful) response indicates that the proxy is willing to open an IP